Dallas

 Construction is an Essential Business.
 Est 1988 .

-While there are tons of different issues that can happen with a roof, one of the most common problems that homeowners or commercial property owners deal with involves leaks, holes, and cracks.
+While there are plenty of things that can go wrong on a roof, some of the most common problems homeowners (and commercial property owners) deal with include leaks, small holes, and cracks:

 Locating Leaks